 The City of Houston has the opportunity to get \$61 million from the federal government to spend on mitigation of floods and other natural disasters.
-Over this quarter, our department will be building an Action Plan a proposal of how we will spend this money.
+Over this quarter, our department will be building an Action Plan, a proposal of how we will spend this money.

-we will spend this money.
 We held one public meeting to gather input for our plan in November, and another the second week of January (see details below).
 If you miss there events, they are posted to our Facebook page @HoustonHCDD.

-Once we release our Action Plan, it will be open for public comment.
-We appreciate all input.
-If you are interested in providing comments, check houstontx.gov/housing or call 832-394-6200 to ask about it!
+Once we release our Action

+Plan, it will be open for public

+comment.
+We appreciate all

+input.
+If you are interested in

+providing comments, check

+back at our website

+houstonts.gov/housing or call

+832-394-6200 to ask about it!
-Public Hearing for Mitigation Tuesday, January 7, 6pm-8pm

-Tracy Gee Community 3599 Westcenter Drive
+Public Hearing for Mitigation Tuesday, January 7, 6pm-8pm Tracy Gee Community

-Houston, TX, 77042 METRO Route 25, 153
+3599 Westcenter Drive.
+Houston, TX, 77042 METRO Route 25, 153 Missed the event?
+Look to YouTube.com/HoustonHCDD to watch a recording